-When your application stops, DevPartner displays the results of the memory analysis sessions in a Session window in Visual Studio.
+When your application execution stops, DevPartner displays the results of the memory analysis sessions in a Session window in Visual Studio.
 From the Session window, you can analyze results within the development environment.
-You can drill down into the data to examine object references or to examine the call relationships of the methods that allocated the objects, jump to the source code for a particular method, and open the source code for any method for editing in Visual Studio.
+Drill down into the data to examine object references or the call relationships of the methods that allocated the objects, jump to the source code for a particular method, and open the source code for any method for editing in Visual Studio.